This article is also available in other languages:SlovenčinaFrançaisEspañolDeutsch

-Traveling with a dog outside the European Union is always a level more challenging than moving within the Schengen area.
-If you add South America to that, you enter a world of different veterinary rules, different administration, and often less clear information.
-Proper preparation is key.
-The last thing you want to deal with after a 10-hour flight is trouble at the airport because of a missing document regarding your dog.
+Traveling with a dog outside the European Union is always a notch trickier than traveling within Schengen.
+Add South America and you enter a world of different veterinary rules, extra paperwork, and often murkier information.
+Good preparation is essential.
+The last thing you want after a 10-hour flight is to deal with airport hassles over a missing document for your dog.

-In this article we provide an overview of entry requirements for dogs to all South American countries.
-For Paraguay and Bolivia we draw on our own firsthand experience, while the other countries are compiled based on official sources from the respective national veterinary authorities.
-We will gradually supplement the article with practical experiences from additional countries.
+This article brings together the entry rules for traveling with a dog to every South American country.
+For Paraguay and Bolivia we draw on first-hand experience; the other countries are based on official sources from the relevant state veterinary authorities.
+We’ll keep adding practical insights from more countries over time.

-Most South American countries share several common characteristics that are good to know before planning your trip:
+Most South American countries share a few features worth knowing before you plan your trip:

-• rabies vaccination is often recognized for a maximum of 12 months (even though in the EU the vaccine is valid for 3 years),
+• rabies vaccination is often only accepted as valid for up to 12 months (even if the vaccine is valid for 3 years in the EU),

-• an international veterinary certificate issued shortly before entry is required (often 7–10 days),
+• an international veterinary certificate issued shortly before entry (often within 7–10 days),

 • antiparasitic treatment is often mandatory,

-• having documents translated into the official language of the destination country is extremely helpful – in most cases into Spanish, in Brazil into Portuguese, in Guyana into English, and in Suriname into Dutch,
+• it helps a lot to have documents translated into the official language of your destination — in most cases Spanish, in Brazil Portuguese, in Guyana English, and in Suriname Dutch,

-• the return to the EU can be administratively more demanding than the entry into South America itself.
+• returning to the EU can be more paperwork-heavy than entering South America in the first place.

 The biggest mistake is underestimating the return to the European Union.
-The blood test for rabies antibodies (titer), which must be performed after a valid rabies vaccination, and the three-month waiting period from the blood sampling are factors that can significantly affect the timetable of the entire trip.
+The rabies antibody blood test (titer), which must be done after a valid rabies vaccination, and the three-month waiting period from the blood draw can significantly shape your overall timeline.

-• valid rabies vaccination (often not older than 12 months),
+• a valid rabies vaccination (often no older than 12 months),

 • an international veterinary health certificate,

-• sometimes prior registration or authorization from the local veterinary authority.
+• in some cases, prior registration or authorization by the local veterinary authority.

 Argentina